Raghuram1784/Color-Scheme-Switcher/README.md

 # Color-Scheme-Switcher

 ## Description
-The **Color Scheme Switcher** is a simple web application built using HTML, CSS, and JavaScript.
+The **Color Scheme Switcher** is a simple web application built using **HTML, CSS, and JavaScript**.
 It allows users to dynamically change the background color of a webpage by clicking on different color options.
 The initial background color is set to white.

 ![Color Scheme Switcher](ColorPicker.png)